Yangyi-Chen/Multimodal-AND-Large-Language-Models/README.md

 ## Compositionality
 - **CREPE: Can Vision-Language Foundation Models Reason Compositionally?;** Zixian Ma et al
 - **Winoground: Probing Vision and Language Models for Visio-Linguistic Compositionality;** Tristan Thrush et al
-- **WHEN AND WHY VISION-LANGUAGE MODELS BE- HAVE LIKE BAGS-OF-WORDS, AND WHAT TO DO ABOUT IT?;** Mert Yuksekgonul et al
+- **WHEN AND WHY VISION-LANGUAGE MODELS BEHAVE LIKE BAGS-OF-WORDS, AND WHAT TO DO ABOUT IT?;** Mert Yuksekgonul et al
 - **GQA: A New Dataset for Real-World Visual Reasoning and Compositional Question Answering;** Drew A. Hudson et al
 - **COVR: A Test-Bed for Visually Grounded Compositional Generalization with Real Images;** Ben Bogin et al
 - **Cops-Ref: A new Dataset and Task on Compositional Referring Expression Comprehension;** Zhenfang Chen et al